 Tabata Causes High Levels Of Fatigue

 With Tabata being performed to exhaustion 4 times a week, there is little room for other forms of training.
-The most important aspect of martial arts performance is the technical and tactical skill.
+The most important aspect of martial arts performance is technical and tactical skills.
 Being fatigued when performing skill work isn’t the best way to plan your training.